-$$MBSE\ Approach = Process + Language + Modeling + Tool$$
+$$MBSE Approach = Process + Language + Modeling + Tool$$

 The guidebook will address all of these concerns, and by the end the reader will not be confronted with unknown variables, but the equation will have values based on the learning, thus solving the equation with the four variables that we started with.
-At this point the reader will be well on their way towards a sound engineering modeling practice using the most powerful tool available.
+At this point the reader will be well on their way towards a sound engineering modeling practice.